 In the recruiting world, January is known for career changes!
+Join us as we review 2021’s trends and highlight some of the future work norms.

 In light of this, we wanted to review 2021’s trends and highlight some of the future work norms to help our community stay ahead of the curve by creating a candidate-centric environment that aids employee retention.